Mastering

 terraform apply -auto-approve

-5. Deploy SD-Core User Plane
+5. Deploy User Plane Function (UPF) in DPDK mode

 juju add-model user-plane user-plane-cluster